Job Search Tips for Individuals with Limited or No Experience

 If possible, start to update your skills and experience before you actually begin your job search.
 It is also wise to volunteer, work part-time, consult, accept an internship – do anything that can be listed as current experience on your resume.

-Your job is to schedule interviews, which takes more effort than submitting a resume to job board or website postings.
+Your job is to schedule interviews, which takes more effort than submitting a resume to job boards or website postings.
 Over 50% of individuals re-entering the workforce find their next opportunity by networking and directly marketing themselves to individuals who would be your bosses’ boss.

 Most of your time should be spent on these two areas.